Beauty–thinking about

 III.
 Puzzles About Art-an Aesthetics Casebook

-This textbook offers an overview and summary of particular problems in aesthetics but is particularly rich in examples.
+This textbook offers an overview and summary of particular problems in aesthetics, and is particularly rich in examples.
 Each chapter ends with a set of cases for discussion.
-The chapter on Beauty offers ways to think about beauty as objective or subjective.
-You will find short accounts of historical and contemporary philosophers who have commented on the concept of beauty.
+The chapter on beauty offers ways to think about beauty as both objective and subjective.
+You will find short accounts of historical and contemporary philosophers who have considered the concept of beauty.

 Materials: